FIND OUT WHAT MAKES BOTSWANA A UNIQUE COUNTRY AND A GREAT PLACE TO TRAVEL TO

 1. Out of all countries in Africa, Botswana is among the most stable.
 It has the longest running multi-party democracy in the continent and little institutionalised corruption.
 The human population is small, a little over 2 million.
 A large amount of these people are Bushmen, native tribes who live with little to no recognition of conventionally modern culture and technology.
 38% of the country’s landscape is dedicated to national parks and wildlife reserves.

-2. A massive amount of the country’s income is based in safari tourism and mining.
-Botswana produces the most diamonds in all of Africa, and this market is what turned the country from third world to a middle-income nation, starting around the time of national independence.
+2. A massive amount of the country’s income is based on safari tourism and mining.
+Botswana produces the most diamonds in all of Africa, and this market is what turned the country from third-world to a middle-income nation, starting around the time of national independence.
 Diamond revenue pays for the primary education for every child in Botswana (til the age of 13) and counts for fifty percent of the government’s value.

 3. Visiting Botswana is an experience different from any other safari in Africa.
 The country is unique in its vastly untouched lands bursting with thriving African species.
-The wilderness is quiet and peaceful, and will open your mind to a calm world so unlike the bustling lives we are used to today.
+The wilderness is quiet and peaceful and will open your mind to a calm world, unlike the bustling lives we are used to today.
 Out of every country in the world, Botswana has the seventh lowest population density.